foodoasisla/backend/CONTRIBUTING.md

 A sample dataset is located in backend/csv_files/

-Run the Ingest Script by type `python manage.py csv_ingest`
+Run the Ingest Script by typing `python manage.py csv_ingest`

 ## Start the Server